viamrobotics/viam-typescript-sdk/examples/react-native/README.md

 - react-native-webrtc
 - web-streams-polyfill

-In addition, polyfills and a custom gRPC Transport are provided at `polyfills.[native].ts` and `transport.ts` respectively.
+In addition, polyfills and a custom gRPC Transport are provided at `polyfills.native.ts` and `transport.ts` respectively.

 #### `App.tsx`